 “My dad’s been so generous with the ownership of the company,” says Kerry, who has already passed on part ownership to his son, nieces and nephews.
 “It’s fun to be able to do the same with that next generation.”

 And keeping it in the family goes beyond the Henning name.
 Kerry still makes a point of supporting local family farms so he can craft his spectacular cheeses with Wisconsin’s secret weapon: the world’s greatest milk.

 Kerry is a stickler for doing things the old way, but he’s also on the cutting edge of his craft as a certified, three-time Master Cheesemaker.

-He was in third graduating class of the Master Cheesemaking program back in the late 90s, and continues to build on his education through the Center for Dairy Research.
+He was in one of the first-ever graduating classes of the Master Cheesemaking program back in the late 90s and continues to build on his education through the Center for Dairy Research.

-“When we went through the Master Cheesemaker program we got a stack of books a foot high,” he remembers.
+“When we went through the Master program, we got a stack of books a foot high,” Kerry remembers.
 “Those resources really help.
 And having the expertise [of world-class cheesemakers] – not every state has that.
 It's the center of everything here.”